chsasank/chsasank.github.io/_posts/random/2021-04-05-history-repeats-itself-why-care.md

 You see a problem with that?
 Most of the manufacturing is concentrated in Asia-Pacific but world runs on them.
 If China really invades Taiwan--as it is [brandishing](https://www.taiwannews.com.tw/en/news/4151070)--semiconductor supply chain around the world will be in tatters.
 Arguably, it already is: because of the perceived threat and demand mismanagement, there's a [massive chip shortage](https://www.theguardian.com/business/2021/mar/21/global-shortage-in-computer-chips-reaches-crisis-point) today.
 Many automobile manufacturers had to [stop the car manufacturing](https://www.autocarindia.com/car-news/chipped-the-global-semiconductor-issue-analysed-420172) because there were not enough chips to put in their cars.

-Every advanced economy including US, Europe and India wants to [onshore](https://www.livemint.com/news/world/biden-calls-for-50-billion-to-boost-us-chip-industry-11617298756174.html) the semiconductor production back to their countries.
+Every advanced economy including US and Europe wants to [onshore](https://www.livemint.com/news/world/biden-calls-for-50-billion-to-boost-us-chip-industry-11617298756174.html) the semiconductor production back to their countries.
 Intel is uniquely placed to tackle this challenge because it controls the significant part of the chip manufacturing in the US.
 It is [planning](https://stratechery.com/2021/intel-unleashed-gelsinger-on-intel-idm-2-0/) to allow other companies to use its fabrication facilities in the US to generate more revenue.
 The geopolitical struggle between the US and China just gave Intel a fresh lease of life.

 Intel is but one example whose fortunes are changed because of the US-China tensions.
 Other industries being disrupted include telecommunications, smartphones, batteries and so on.
 H&M was just [erased](https://www.indiatoday.in/world/story/china-wipes-out-h-m-from-internet-over-xinjiang-backlash-1784373-2021-03-27) from Chinese internet because they made a comment about human rights in Xinjiang, China.
 This disruption is creating unique opportunities (and risks) for opportunist investors and entrepreneurs.
 You see, there's always an optimistic way to look at things :)